Biography

 Since the 1980s, Bireli Lagrene has been the undisputed king of jazz guitar.

+In the early 80's, Bireli was a child prodigy who developed his craft into an art.
 His story begins in 1966 in Saverne, France in the Alsace region - the heart of the gypsy community.
-Bireli was born into a family of musicians where he was introduced to the guitar at an early by his father, then by his brother.
+Bireli was born into a family of musicians where he was introduced to the guitar at an early age by his father, then by his brother.
 Bireli was first spotted by Matelot Ferré, Django Reinhardt's companion.

-During those early years, Django was Bireli's "big thing."
-He was inspired by the master's choruses, listening to his records over and over again, trying at first to remake what he heard before finding his own style that we hear throughout Bireli’s first albums: "Routes to Django", released in 1980, "Biréli Swing '81" (1981) and then "Fifteen" (1982).
+During those early years Bireli was heavily influenced by Django.
+He was inspired by the master's choruses, listening to his records over and over again, trying at first to remake what he heard before finding his own style.
+We hear this unique style in Bireli’s first albums: "Routes to Django", released in 1980, "Bireli Swing '81" (1981) and then "Fifteen" (1982).
 A sort of trilogy in the form of a "free manifesto," according to the etymology of the word "manouche" ("free man").
-So jazz, for Bireli, is mixed with this primordial freedom, "a freedom that has no limits...".
+So jazz, for Bireli, is mixed with a primordial freedom, "a freedom that has no limits..."
 "Django helped me to go and see what is happening elsewhere," he says.

-In 1990, the album "Acoustic Moments" is a beautiful synthesis of this journey and like a break before the consecration, Biréli the musician-funambulist, will obtain critical acclaim by playing the "classic" card with “Standards” (1992).
+In 1990, the album "Acoustic Moments” is a beautiful synthesis of style.
+Walking the tightrope between traditional jazz and fusion.
+Then, Bireli finds the sweet spot as well as critical acclaim by playing the "classic" card with "Standards" (1992).

-At 35 years old, after having played on almost every front of the modern guitar, after having interacted with some of the finest jazz musicians worldwide, Biréli Lagrène, wild and subtle, quick as a flash, decided to take up with the music of his origins by risking an incredible bet between virtuosity and depth.
-"Gipsy Project & Friends" (2002), happily celebrates with disarming naturalness while anchoring in a tradition that Biréli, at the top of his art, has at his fingertips.
+At 35 years old, after having played on almost every front of the modern guitar, after having interacted with some of the finest jazz musicians worldwide, Bireli Lagrene, wild and subtle, quick as a flash, decided to take up with the music of his origins by risking an incredible bet between virtuosity and depth.
+"Gipsy Project & Friends" (2002), happily celebrates with unaffected spontaneity while anchoring himself in a tradition that Bireli, at the top of his art, has at his fingertips.

 These last 17 years - crowned by a 2012 “Medal of Chevalier des Arts et des Lettres” (recognition of significant contributions to the arts) - will see Bireli release thirteen albums including "The Alternative," alongside Jimmy Rosenberg and Angelo Debarre, with Stanley Clarke and Jean-Luc Ponty for an inspired "D-Stringz," with Rony Lakatos on the magnificent "Tribute to Stéphane & Django," with André Charlier and Benoît Sourisse on "Remembering Jaco" and solo on the superb "Solo Suites" released in 2022.

-In 2023, Biréli Lagrène released in trio with Hono Winterstein (rhythm guitar) and Diego Imbert (double bass) the side project "Biréli Lagrène plays Loulou Gasté", a superb songbook dedicated to the repertoire of one of the most important authors of the golden age of French song, Louis Gasté.
+In 2023, Bireli Lagrene released in trio with Hono Winterstein (rhythm guitar) and Diego Imbert (double bass) a side project "Bireli Lagrene plays Loulou Gasté," a superb songbook dedicated to the repertoire of one of the most important authors of the golden age of French song, Louis Gasté.